ArtyomVorontsov/ReactCarousel/README.md

 ```
 <Carousell cardWidth={500}  Card={<YourComponent/>}  />
 ```
->cardWidth attribute should contain your card wrapper width
+> CardWidth attribute should contain your card wrapper width

 4) Then you should add data for your card:
 ```